Henning-Kubatzsch/MicroGPT/README.md

 # 🧠 MicroGPT

 A minimal character-level Transformer model implemented from scratch, inspired by nanoGPT.
-This notebook demonstrates the core principles behind training language models using PyTorch, with a focus on clean, readable code and educational clarity.
+This project demonstrates the core principles behind training language models using PyTorch, with a focus on clean, readable code and educational clarity.

 ---